hey-red/Mime/README.md

 ```

 ## Requirements
 Supports x64 OS(Linux and Windows).

-Open issue [here](https://github.com/hey-red/libmagic-package) if u want to maintain native libs for other OS.
+With .NET Framework you need to set platform x64.

 ## Usage
 ```C#